Coaches for Caregivers

 Volunteer caregiver coaches provide one-on-one emotional support to caregivers and help provide logistical support by linking caregivers with friends, relatives and neighbors to assist with everyday needs such as meals, laundry, errands, transportation, and rest and respite for the caregiver.

 Caregiver coaches help to meet the needs of caregivers so they can continue to support the needs of those they love.
 The responsibilities of providing care for a loved one with cancer can be overwhelming.
 Caregivers often are on the front lines of providing medical care – sorting medications and transporting patients to treatments – while also juggling the responsibilities of a job, family and household.

 People often offer to help, but caregivers may not know how to manage these offers of assistance.
 Volunteer coaches help caregivers make the best of their personal resources by creating schedules for relieving caregivers and offering emotional support.

 How to Sign On for a Caregiver Coach

-Families and friends who are primary caregivers of loved ones with cancer may contact Agnes Williams, L.M.S.W., Coordinator, Maria Mencia Cancer Caregiver Support Network, at (989) 839-1364 to learn if a caregiver coach would be helpful.
+Families and friends who are primary caregivers of loved ones with cancer may call (989) 839-1364 to learn if a caregiver coach would be helpful.

 After a brief assessment of the caregivers’ situation and needs, the caregiver is linked with a coach.
 Coaches are trained through the Medical Center’s volunteer program to offer social and planning support and to provide caregivers with information on community resources.
 Coaches are scheduled at least once a month to meet with caregivers and provide phone support as needed.
-They work closely with Williams and the medical staff to help inform them of the challenges family caregivers may face.
+They work closely with MidMichigan's social workers and medical staff to help inform them of the challenges family caregivers may face.